 When did you realize that most Germans don’t know Nietzsche that good?

 When I came to Munich, I was participating in chess clubs, libraries, exhibitions, readings and going to concerts.
 When I talked about Nietzsche I thought everyone would be crazy about him, that he would be “their wine and bread” like he was for me and that I would find a translator for my book very fast.

 But when I found out that most people only knew him from school, I was surprised!
 To the point of exhaustion.
 I always said to everyone: “This is your prophet!”.

 But then I remembered Nietzsche’s words: “Don’t make your thoughts public.
 Only ordinary people are in public”.
 So I kept my mouth shut.
 I was crazy.

 Did you feel like you were in an Exile?

 How do you feel now when you think about Syria?
 Hope, Sadness, Anger…?

-I used to think that Syria could never be good again, or that all these ruins could never be rebuild.
-But when I think about the small renaissance that happend in the last century, I think that’s because western technologies came to Syria, like Machines, Medicines, Airplanes, Cars, Cell Phones (…)
+I used to think that Syria could never be good again, or that all these ruins could never be rebuilt.
+But when I think about the small renaissance that happened in the last century, I think that’s because western technologies came to Syria, like Machines, Medicines, Airplanes, Cars, Cell Phones (…)

-This and much more will continue to happend in the future because science in Europe and America is devolping rapidly.
-In fifthy or a hundred years, Syria will experience another renaissance.
+This and much more will continue to happened in the future because science in Europe and America is developing rapidly.
+In fifty or a hundred years, Syria will experience another renaissance.